Department of Veterinary Anatomy, Physiology and Pathology

-We host a large histology and automated immumohistochemistry facility that serves as diagnostic hub for veterinary hospitals and external clients, we also provide support to research facilities across the University of Liverpool.
+We host a large histology and automated immunohistochemistry facility that serves as a diagnostic hub for veterinary hospitals and external clients, we also provide support to research facilities across the University of Liverpool.

 The veterinary diagnostic microbiology laboratory covers a range of specialist services including bacteriology, mycology, molecular diagnostics and infection control.
 Our mission is to support the clinical management of infections for our veterinary patients by providing state-of-the art diagnostics and infection control including the use of matrix-assisted laser desorption/ionisation time-of-flight (MALDI-TOF) mass spectrometry.